Accessible Technology for Students Webinar

 ZoomText is made by Freedom Scientific and is distributed, sold and supported in the UK by Sight and Sound Technology.

-Discover the pros and cons of various education technology devices, and assistive technology available to help students orientate themselves around campus or a new town, in our helpful webinar.
+Discover the pros and cons of education technology devices and assistive technology available to help students in our webinar.

 Find out more about 'Accessible technology: Mantis Q40 braille review'